fakero0t/game_city/v2_task_list.md

-# Vocabulary Cat - v2 Task List: Game UI Improvements
+# Vocabulary Zoo - v2 Task List: Game UI Improvements

 This task list implements the improvements outlined in the Game UI Improvements plan.
 Tasks are organized into sequential PRs for systematic implementation.